 Aaron is a technology professional with over 15 years of experience in Software Development, System Analysis and Design.
 Currently a Senior Application Developer at Buildtertrend, which is the leading construction management platform for small to mid-size home builders and contractors.
 A technology aficionado, who has a passion for bringing technology and people together in unique ways.Sponsors:

-Buildertrend is the No. 1, cloud-based construction project management software trusted by homebuilders, remodelers and specialty contractors.
+Buildertrend is the leading cloud-based construction project management software trusted by homebuilders, remodelers and specialty contractors.
 Since 2006, we have empowered the construction industry with a better way to build.
 More than 1 million users across more than 100 countries have chosen Buildertrend as their preferred platform for real-time collaboration throughout each and every stage of the building process.
-Our software helps construction professionals complete more projects while reducing delays, eliminating communication errors and increasing customer satisfaction
+Our award-winning software helps construction professionals complete more projects while reducing delays, eliminating communication errors and increasing customer satisfaction.

 .NET User's Group Co-Leader